BirdsongTeam/Supplementary-Material-Leblanc-Pintore-et-al/README.md

 SM3: Classification of 55 Furnariida present in this study(.pdf and .csv files)
 - SM3a: Categories used wuth the source from the litterature (available inside the SM1.csv file)
 - SM3b: Foraging time in different forst strate from Elton traits (available inside the SM1.csv file).
-- SM3c: Bibliography (avaible inside the SM3c.pdf file)
+- SM3c: Bibliography (separate in SM3c.pdf file)

 SM4: phylogenetic tree reconstruct from Moyle et al., 2009(available inside the SM2.pdf file)